-637 Instead of distributivity, cumulativity and event level selection are used (and linguistically marked) to 638 indicate the same costs of different egg collections.
-Note that this includes collectivity as necessary 639 ontological aspect.
+Instead of distributivity, cumulativity and event-level selection are used (and linguistically marked) to indicate the same costs of different egg collections.
+Note that this includes collectivity as a necessary ontological aspect.

-640 The realistic scenario used in the previous section immediately demonstrated the impact of respecting 641 the variance in the event participant instances, and its description clarified the necessity to assume a 642 further level of multicollections and their expression (especially in the case of distributivity).
-Accordingly, 643 quantification can also be regarded as operating on different levels (so-called quantification levels), by 644 using projection and selection selectively to adapt to, and focus on, relevant aspects of the scenario.
+The realistic scenario used in the previous section immediately demonstrated the impact of respecting the variance in the event participant instances, and its description clarified the necessity to assume a further level of multi-collections and their expression (especially in the case of distributivity).
+Accordingly, quantification can also be regarded as operating on different levels (the so-called quantification levels), by using projection and selection selectively to adapt to, and focus on, relevant aspects of the scenario.

 According to the generation view, projections construct the NP denotations, and the fixed order of the event participants can be regarded as the source of scope asymmetry effects.
 Scope, in general, is disentangled from the (linear) order of (variable-binding) quantifiers.
-With non-distributive event-level quantification, a corresponding solution to the problem of partially ordered (branching) quantifiers is offered.
+With nondistributive event-level quantification, a corresponding solution to the problem of partially ordered (branching) quantifiers is offered.
 (29) shows a (perfect) corresponding German verbalization (cumulative markers omitted) of the examples in (12).
-Although there is still some indeterminacy/underspecification of the actual scenario relation, there is no forced over-distributivity anymore.
+Although there is still some indeterminacy/ underspecification of the actual scenario relation, there is no forced over-distributivity anymore.

-652 (29) Jeweils einer von drei Jungen und jeweils eines von vier Mädchen hassen sich In each case one of three boys and in each case one of four girls hate each other 653 "Three boys and four girls hate each other (intended meaning)"
+(29) Jeweils einer von drei Jungen und jeweils eines von vier Mädchen hassen sich.

+In each case, one of three boys and, in each case, one of four girls hate each other.

+"Three boys and four girls hate each other (intended meaning)."

-Crucial to this treatment is the idea to view both event-level quantification (in each case) and distributivity 654 as involving a bound event-variable in the projection (distributivity adding keeping track of it).
-Unlike the 655 sense of 'distributing application of a property to (atomic) elements of a cover' interfering with semantic 656 composition, distributivity is therefore seen here as a more basic result of parametrizing projections to treat 657 argument variables/positions as bound.
-It is one of the main results of this investigation that the 'distribution 658 sense' is insufficient to account for the range descriptions in spite of (described parts being in) distributive 659 scope.
-These descriptions rather imply the existence of so-called multicollections that go across distributed 660 661 predications.
-To regard distribution as a parameter/feature of the collection operation (rather than as a distributing operator) is a unique aspect of this scheme, which might be independently motivated by the 662 variety of distributive marker positions shown in (8).
-663
+Crucial to this treatment is the idea to view both event-level quantification (in each case) and distributivity as involving a bound event variable in the projection (distributivity adding keeping track of it).
+Unlike the sense of 'distributing application of a property to (atomic) elements of a cover' interfering with semantic composition, distributivity is, therefore, seen here as a more basic result of parametrizing projections to treat argument variables/positions as bound.
+It is one of the main results of this investigation that the 'distribution sense' is insufficient to account for the range descriptions despite (described parts being in) distributive scope.
+These descriptions rather imply the existence of the so-called multi-collections that go across distributed predications.
+To regard distribution as a parameter/feature of the collection operation (rather than as a distributing operator) is a unique aspect of this scheme, which might be independently motivated by the variety of distributive marker positions shown in (8).

-Davidsonian events play an important role in projection-based quantification, allowing for event-level 664 representations and descriptions.
-The referential event arguments are different from event participant 665 arguments, however: as there are no plural event expressions (\Peter three/many/... jumped), the existence 666 (and quantification) of event pluralities as "verbal pluralities" is denied here.
-Instead of that, event pluralities 667 are assumed to appear only as accumulations of event participants, including space/time/plexity roles 668 ("three place", "often times","many fold").
-Or they appear as "objectivized" events in the nominal domain 669 670 (Peter's three/frequent/many jumps) (see also Carstensen 2011).
-While only basic events are considered here (note that I generally left out the verb's event variable), others, like Tunstall (1998) and Kratzer (2007), 671 emphasize the relevance of complex event structures.
-672
+Davidsonian events play an important role in projection-based quantification, allowing for event-level representations and descriptions.
+The referential event arguments are different from event participant arguments, however; as there are no plural event expressions (\Peter three/many/... jumped), the existence (and quantification) of event pluralities as "verbal pluralities" is denied here.
+Instead of that, event pluralities are assumed to appear only as accumulations of event participants, including space/time/plexity roles ("three place," "often times," and "many fold").
+Or they appear as "objectivized" events in the nominal domain (Peter's three/frequent/many jumps) (see also Carstensen, 2011).
+While only basic events are considered here (note that I generally left out the verb's event variable), others, like Tunstall (1998); Kratzer (2007), emphasize the relevance of complex event structures.

-Working systematically with a realistic scenario showing some variance had the side effect of discovering not only multicollections, but also the role of the non-distributive jeweils (on each occasion) setting event-level for finer-grained descriptions, and of insgesamt (on the whole) signalling non-event-level (cumulativity).
-Likewise, expressions like individually, in pairs etc. were found to characterize the collection element size non-distributively on event-level.
+Working systematically with a realistic scenario showing some variance had the side effect of discovering not only multicollections but also the role of the nondistributive jeweils (on each occasion) setting 'event level' for finer-grained descriptions and of insgesamt (on the whole) signaling non-event-level (cumulativity).
+Likewise, expressions like individually and in pairs were found to characterize the collection element size nondistributively on the event level.